jbrendel/ansible_cluster_setup/README.md

 show customers what you're working on, etc., or maybe even for the actual deployment cluster.

-Currently, we are supporting only Amazon EC2, but support for other providers is already planned.
+Currently, we are Amazon EC2 and DitalOcean, but support for other providers is already planned.